kusharma/Expedia-RecTour-Ranking/README.md

 We focused on searches that led to clicks or bookings for the top 500 destinations, which helped us significantly reduce the training dataset size.

-## Data preprocessing and Feature selection
+## Data Preparation and Feature Engineering

 Refer to doc "Feature_Selection_Documentation.md" within 'docs' folder for further details